-Rent a Car and Airport Transfers - Veliko Turnovo
+Rent a Car Veliko Turnovo - Car hire / Car rental

 sarevets is a mediaeval stronghold in the old town of Veliko Turnovo in Central Northern Bulgaria and it is one of the most important historical objects n Bulgaria, and very attractive sightseeing for the tourists.
 Veliko Tarnovo has been the capital of Bulgaria during the second Bulgarian kingdom.
 It served as the Second Bulgarian Kingdom's primary fortress and strongest bulwark from 1185 to 1393, housing the royal and the patriarchal palaces, and is a popular tourist attraction.